SeisComP/seiscomp/doc/base/filter-grammar.rst

    :param timespan: The timespan in seconds.

+.. py:function:: MAX(timespan)

+   Computes the maximum within the timespan preceeding the sample.

+   :param timespan: The timespan in seconds

+.. py:function:: MIN(timespan)

+   Computes the minimum within the timespan preceeding the sample.

+   :param timespan: The timespan in seconds

 .. py:function:: RMHP(timespan)

    A high-pass filter realized as running mean high-pass filter.
 For a given time window in